ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-info.md

 Then I moved on to loading external scripts (I tested with GSAP).
 Sadly, no luck.

 I then tried using `prompt` to get user input.
 Didn't work.

+## Exploring what SVG options work

+Using an `<a>` tag: No go.

+`stroke-dashoffset` animation (line drawing animation): Works!

+TODO investigate when console opens and fire animation then

 ## My `console.info` attempt